justinp04/Mobile_Application_Development/README.md

 # hackathon-2023
-Containg all of our docs and source code for our final solution
+Containing all Terminal Illness's docs and source code for our final solution